 Another example:

 The course introduces current research on a subject area and aims above all to create an understanding of how different perspectives complement each other and create different kinds of insights.
 Students need to be enticed to twist and turn perspectives to delve deeper into what these mean.
 The course therefore revolves around a series of inspiring lectures based on questions from the course literature, which mainly consists of a collection of scientific articles.
 The students keep a reflection diary in blog form after each such lecture.
 Students are encouraged to discuss each other's posts in the blogs in groups.
 They then choose a reflection question and write a reflective essay that is discussed in small groups, improved after the discussion and finally constitutes the examination.
+A side goal of the course design is to train students in writing academic text to be better equipped in future courses in the study program.

 A third example: